Problem of Apollonius: Viète's reconstruction

-As described below, Apollonius' problem has ten special cases, depending on the nature of the three given objects, which may be a circle (C), line (L) or point (P).
+As described below, Apollonius's problem has ten special cases, depending on the nature of the three given objects, which may be a circle (C), line (L) or point (P).
 By custom, these ten cases are distinguished by three letter codes such as CCP.
 Viète solved all ten of these cases using only compass and straightedge constructions, and used the solutions of simpler cases to solve the more complex cases.

 Figure 4: Tangency between circles is preserved if their radii are changed by equal amounts.
 A pink solution circle must shrink or swell with an internally tangent circle (black circle on the right), while externally tangent circles (two black circles on left) do the opposite.

 Viète began by solving the PPP case (three points) following the method of Euclid in his Elements.
 From this, he derived a lemma corresponding to the power of a point theorem, which he used to solve the LPP case (a line and two points).
 Following Euclid a second time, Viète solved the LLL case (three lines) using the angle bisectors.
 He then derived a lemma for constructing the line perpendicular to an angle bisector that passes through a point, which he used to solve the LLP problem (two lines and a point).
-This accounts for the first four cases of Apollonius' problem, those that do not involve circles.
+This accounts for the first four cases of Apollonius's problem, those that do not involve circles.

 To solve the remaining problems, Viète exploited the fact that the given circles and the solution circle may be re-sized in tandem while preserving their tangencies (Figure 4).
 If the solution-circle radius is changed by an amount Δr, the radius of its internally tangent given circles must be likewise changed by Δr, whereas the radius of its externally tangent given circles must be changed by −Δr.
 Thus, as the solution circle swells, the internally tangent given circles must swell in tandem, whereas the externally tangent given circles must shrink, to maintain their tangencies.

 Viète used this approach to shrink one of the given circles to a point, thus reducing the problem to a simpler, already solved case.
 He first solved the CLL case (a circle and two lines) by shrinking the circle into a point, rendering it an LLP case.
 He then solved the CLP case (a circle, a line and a point) using three lemmas.
 Again shrinking one circle to a point, Viète transformed the CCL case into a CLP case.
 He then solved the CPP case (a circle and two points) and the CCP case (two circles and a point), the latter case by two lemmas.
 Finally, Viète solved the general CCC case (three circles) by shrinking one circle to a point, rendering it a CCP case.